-3.12.1.1 The requirements of this Chapter apply to steel castings for cast propellers, blades and bosses during their manufacture.
-If specified in the documentation agreed with the Register, these requirements may also be applied in the repair of propellers damaged in service.
+3.12.1.1 These requirements apply to inspection and repair procedures of steel castings for propellers, blades and bosses (hubs) during their manufacture.

+These requirements may also be used for the repair of propellers damaged in service, subject to prior agreement with the Register.